Multilingual portals

 For the elements

-you can select User-defined values as the source for the list in the element.
+user-defined values can be selected as the source for the list in the element.

-Clicking on "Edit" opens the dialog for editing the list entries.
+Click on "Edit" to open the dialog for editing the list entries.

 Constants can also be used here instead of static values.
-Click on the arrow to the right of the globe icon.
-Click here for information on how to select a constant.
+To do this, click on the small arrow to the right of the globe.
+You can find out how to select a constant here.
 The displayed value from the constant and the saved value must be identical in this case.

 Multilingual data records

-You can discover how to enter data records in different languages and then display them correctly based on the respective portal language setting in the Tips & Tricks article "Multilingual data records".
+You can find out how to enter data records in different languages and display them in the correct language depending on the respective language setting of the portal in the Tips & Tricks article "Multilingual data records".

 Multilingual data with doubled primary key